 Your relationship has been taking a toll on you for a while, and you can’t take it anymore.
 You want to move out and start afresh, but you have a baby on the way.
 Caught in this dilemma about what is best for you and your baby, you experience guilt, anger, frustration, and helplessness.

 Ask yourself if you want to bring your child into the toxic environment of your house.
 You may want to weigh your options and decide on what is best for everyone.
-If you believe divorce is the best way to go forward, know the legal process and protect yourself from physical and mental strain.
+If you believe divorce is the best way to proceed, it is important to know the legal process and protect yourself from physical and mental strain.
 Read this post on how to get a divorce when pregnant and learn a few tips to cope with it.

 Can You Get A Divorce When Pregnant?